 - i.
 Appointment.
 A captain will be appointed by each team.
 The umpires should identify the captain before the start of any match. - ii.
 No Appeal.
-The team captain or the team manager may not appeal against the appointment of any particular umpire, referee or other official nor against the time or venue of a game. - iii.
-Clarification of a Decision.
+The team captain or the team manager may not appeal against the appointment of any particular umpire, referee or other official nor against the time or venue of a game. - Clarification of a Decision.
 The umpires decision is final and no player is entitled to ask an umpire for clarification, and nor may they dispute the decision or in any way attempt to influence the umpire. - iv.
 Report Form.
-A team captain may complete a report if he considers that the Tournament Committee have acted improperly or that the umpires have failed in their duties.
+A team captain may complete a report form, to be signed by himself and one other member of his team (See rule 6).